NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 Is the Syn-One Test FDA approved?

-The Syn-One Test is classified as a “laboratory developed test” or an “LDT” and does not require review and approval by the FDA.
-As an LDT, the Syn-One Test can be used by clinicians for patient care and is governed by The Centers for Medicare & Medicaid Services (CMS) which regulates all laboratory testing (except research) performed on humans in the U.S. through the Clinical Laboratory Improvement Amendments (CLIA).
+The Syn-One Test is a “laboratory developed test” or an “LDT.”
+As an LDT, the Syn-One Test can be used by clinicians for patient care and is governed by The Centers for Medicare & Medicaid Services (CMS) through the Clinical Laboratory Improvement Amendments (CLIA) program.
+The CLIA program regulates laboratories to ensure accurate and reliable test results when testing is performed on patient specimens.
+CND’s pathology lab that provides the Syn-One Test to customers is CLIA certified and has met all applicable CLIA requirements.